Biblical Literalism

 Traditional Adventists interpret much of the Bible literally, believing that Bible stories are accurate representations of literal historical events.
 SDA Fundamental Belief #1 makes this bold claim, but not all Adventists and Christians read the Bible this way.

-When we refer to biblical literalism, we’re referring to the modern, widespread belief that major stories in the Bible (e.g. Jonah being swallowed and spit out by a giant fish) happened literally in history, just as described in the Bible.
+When we refer to biblical literalism, we’re referring to the modern, widespread belief that most or all stories in the Bible happened literally in history, just as the Bible describes them (e.g. Jonah being swallowed and spit out by a giant fish after 3 days and nights).
 "Biblical literalism" is a flawed term, but we use it because most people will recognize and understand it compared to less common terms like biblicism or scripturalism.

 To be clear, nobody interprets the entire Bible literally.
 The Bible contains many metaphors and stories that readers acknowledge are parables.
 Psalm 18:2 says "The Lord is my rock," but nobody believes that God is literally a rock.
 Adventists say the story of the Rich Man and Lazarus is clearly a parable and not a literal, historical event (if it was historical, it would contradict their doctrine on the state of the dead).